tum-ei-eda/etiss/examples/bare_etiss_processor/README.md

 ## Snapshot

-the output during execution should look similar to this:
+The output during execution should look similar to this:

 ### GDB output in terminal
 When utilizing **gdbserver** to debug target software.